Opetushallitus/opiskelijavalinnat-utils/httpclient/README.md

     OphHttpClient cachingClient = new OphHttpClient(builder.build(), "tester", properties)

 By default initialized clients:
 * accept the response if the response status code is between 200 and 299.
+Otherwise an exception is thrown.
 * follow redirects automatically
 * don't retry automatically

 ## Making requests

+A regular GET for JSON

+1. Resolve url.
+Url is resolved from OphProperties instances and koulutusId is filled in to the url.
+2. Make the request.
+Request is made with header: Accept: application/json
+3. Verify that response code is 200 and Content-Type matches Accept
-Handle the response with your code:
+4. Handle the response with a handler.
+5. Connection is released after handler is finished.

     Koulutus koulutus = client.get("tarjonta-service.koulutus", koulutusId).expectStatus(200).accept(JSON).
         execute(r -> mapper.readValue(r.asInputStream(), Koulutus.class));

-Make a post and verify that the response code is 200 can use the plain execute() method without writing a handler.
+Make a POST and verify that the response code is 200.
+You can use the plain execute() method without writing a handler.

     client.post("tarjonta-service.koulutus").expectStatus(200).
         data("application/json", "UTF-8", out -> mapper.writeValue(out, koulutus) )